MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

 At this point the project is placed into the default workspace directory, but most of the source files are missing.
 These files will be later linked or generated according to the AppBuilder settings.
-To open the AppBuilder, click double to the “Zigbee_Light_ZC.isc” file.
+To open the AppBuilder, click double to the "Zigbee_Light_ZC.isc" file.
 There are multiple tabs in the file, let's have a closer look at each tab.

 **General**
 This page gives information about the current project configuration, its path, furthermore, shows the selected toolchain and board.
 Nothing to do with this tab.
-It’s important to mention that in case of changing the toolchain or the board, always create a new project rather than modify the project settings.
+**Note**: It's important to mention that in case of changing the toolchain or the board, please always create a new project rather than modify the project settings.

 **ZCL Clusters**
 One of the most important setting is the ZCL configurations.
 The type of the device is based on its clusters and attributes.
 The Silicon Labs pre-defined most of the available device types.
-In our tutorial it’s a “HA Light On/Off Light” kind of device.
-To enable all the mandatory clusters and attribute for a Light, click on the “ZCL device type” dropdown menu, then select “HA Light On/Off Light” template.
+In our tutorial it's a "HA Light On/Off Light" kind of device.
+To enable all the mandatory clusters and attribute for a Light, click on the "ZCL device type" dropdown menu, then select "HA Light On/Off Light" template.
 See Figure 3‑7.

 <div align="center">
   <img src="./images/select_ZCL_device_type.png">